 Note: Rhino also screens each applicant for eligibility and pricing of each policy.
-Rhino's extend an offer to lease to a prospective resident and not all prospective residents may be eligible for Rhino's policy.
+Rhino's screening is distinct and separate from a property manager's screening and decision to extend an offer to lease to a prospective resident and not all prospective residents may be eligible for Rhino's policy.